kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 	#.
 Building the latent variable model
 	#.
 Testing the model, including testing for the number of components to use

 This last step of testing, interpreting and using the model is where one will spend the most time.
 Preparing the data can be time-consuming the first time, but generally the first two steps are less time-consuming.
 In this section we investigate how to determine the number of components that should be used in the model and how to use an existing PCA model.
-The issue of interpreting a model has been addressed in the section on :ref:`interpreting scores <LVM-interpreting-scores>` and :ref:`interpreting loadings <LVM-interpreting-loadings>`.
+The issue of interpreting a model has been addressed in the section on :ref:`interpreting scores <LVM_interpreting_scores>` and :ref:`interpreting loadings <LVM-interpreting-loadings>`.

 .. _LVM-number-of-components: